-On September 5, 2023, the Company entered into the Loan Agreement by and between the Company and the Bank.
-The Loan Agreement provides for a four-year senior secured credit facility in an aggregate principal amount of up to \$50.0 million (the "Credit Facility"), of which \$25.0 million became available upon the closing of the Private Placement, and the remaining \$25.0 million may be made available upon approval of the Bank in its discretion.
-The Credit Facility will mature on August 1, 2027 (the "Maturity Date").
-As of March 31, 2024, the Company had not drawn down from the Credit Facility.
+On September 5, 2023, the Company entered into the Original Loan Agreement.
+The Original Loan Agreement provided for a four-year senior secured credit facility in an aggregate principal amount of up to \$50.0 million (the "Original Credit Facility").
+On June 28, 2024, the Company entered into the Amendment which amends the Original Loan Agreement in order to, among other things, (i) increase the aggregate principal amount of the Original Credit Facility from up to \$50.0 million to up to \$100.0 million (the "Credit Facility"), of which \$25.0 million is currently available, an additional \$25.0 million will become available upon the Company achieving certain milestones related to execution of a first-line pivotal Phase 3 clinical trial of palazestrant in combination with ribociclib, and an additional \$50.0 million which may be made available upon approval of the Bank in its discretion, and (ii) extend the maturity date to July 1, 2028 (the "Maturity Date").
+As of June 30, 2024, the Company had not drawn down funds under the Credit Facility.